savoury1/ubuntu-rolling/README.md

 #### [Philosophical background](PHIL101.md)

-For those interested in some background as to why this Xenial-based Ubuntu "rolling release" system came about.
+For those interested in some deeper reasons as to why this Xenial-based Ubuntu "rolling release" system came about.

 #### Friendly disclaimer